Invoice Factoring 101

 - Site expansion or re-location

-- No More Debt!
-Unlike a traditional loan, invoice factoring won’t add more debt to your balance sheet.
-Quite the opposite actually–factoring can help you get the extra cash you need in order to payoff old debts.
-There’s no added interest or money to pay back: it’s already your money…factoring just helps you get it in your bank account faster.
+- No Added Debt: Unlike a traditional loan, invoice factoring won’t add more debt to your balance sheet.
+Quite the opposite actually: factoring can help you get the extra cash you need to pay off old debts.
+There’s no added interest or money to pay back.
+There’s no added interest or money to pay back.
+It’s already your money, factoring just helps you get it in your bank account faster.

-It’s a good question!
-Factoring isn’t new by any means, but somehow along the way it has gotten overshadowed by generic bank loans or other means of business investments.
-Factoring can be traced as far back as the Roman Empire, where factors helped businessmen, especially farmers, grow their business.
-In more modern times, it was used in the clothing and textile industry to finance transactions, help pay for raw materials and accept larger purchase orders.
-Nowadays, it’s used by almost any and every industry you can think of.
-To name a few:
+Factoring goes as far back as the Roman Empire, where factors helped business people, especially farmers, grow their businesses.
+In more recent history, factoring has been used in the clothing and textile industry to finance transactions, help pay for raw materials and accept larger purchase orders.
+Today, almost any and every industry you can think of uses factoring.